 - Original Run: October 9, 2003 – February 19, 2004 (Season 1)

 - Episodes: 13

 This is a journey of innocent school girls with a high caliber weaponry getting into massive gunfights.
-Aside from the well-presented animation, what makes the series more appealing is the entire environment which is based on the contemporary world of Italy with its realistic setting and art.
-Blended with a good action, the realistic portrayal of combat and cute girls battling with strong and skilled people of the Italian government, the entire show makes it more compelling for many viewers who love spontaneous and realistic clash of guns.
+Aside from the well-presented animation, what makes the series more appealing is the realistic environment which is based on the contemporary world of Italy.
+With its good portrayal of combat, the entire show makes it more compelling for many viewers who love spontaneous and realistic clash of guns.